 - They are each aged 16 or over and are personally connected to each other ((ie a) they are, or have been, married to each other; (b)they are, or have been, civil partners of each other; (c)they have agreed to marry one another (whether or not the agreement has been terminated); (d)they have entered into a civil partnership agreement (whether or not the agreement has been terminated); (e)they are, or have been, in an intimate personal relationship with each other; (f)they each have, or there has been a time when they each have had, a parental relationship in relation to the same child; (g)they are relatives. - the behaviour is abusive.

-Behaviour is "abusive" if it consists of any of the followingand it does not matter whether the behaviour consists of a single incident or a course of conduct.
+Behaviour is "abusive" if it consists of any of the following-

-- physical or sexual abuse; - violent or threatening behaviour;
+- physical or sexual abuse;

+- violent or threatening behaviour;

 - controlling or coercive behaviour;

 - economic abuse;

 - psychological, emotional or other abuse;